Ibexian/EastMeetsKitchen/_posts/2017-01-17-vegan-chinese-turnip-cake.md

     feature: 262-1.jpg
 ---

-It's almost Chinese New Year and during the 2-week break that most Chinese students and workers get in China, they will enjoy a plethora of foods all signalling good fortune.
+It's almost Chinese New Year and during the 2-week break that most Chinese students and workers get in China, they will enjoy a plethora of foods all signaling good fortune.

 <figure class = "half">
     <img src="/images/262-3.jpg">